cITIcar/SAD-Generator/README.md

 ## Configuration

 ### JSON Config File

 JSON configuration files are used for most of the configuration.
 The full reference is available in [CONFIG.md](CONFIG.md).

 ### chunks

-For synthetic image creation the `chunk` folder is used to dynamically create and annotate a ground plane from the fundamental building blocks `curve_left`, `curve_right`, `line` and `intersection`.
-The additional JSON files define the driving path of the simulated vehicle along the road.
-Each of the chunk type may have several variants that use the same segmentation map.
-While running a random variant chosen for each new segment.
+The data generator picks the basic building blocks (chunks) `curve_left`, `curve_right`, `line` and `intersection` the folder `chunks` to dynamically create and annotate a ground plane.
+There are four different chunk types: `curve_left`, `curve_right`, `line` and `intersection`.
+For every chunk type there has to exist exactly one label and at least one image.
+If multiple images exist for one type they would be called variants of the chunk.
+The label contains the semantic information of the chunk.
+The image is the visual appearance of the road element.
+Every chunk type has a correspondant JSON file with its metadata.
+One important metainformation is the ideal path that the car would take through the chunk.

-This figure shows how the ground plane is modularly constructed by chunks.
+This figure shows how the ground plane is modularly constructed from chunks.
 <img width="50%" src="https://user-images.githubusercontent.com/88937076/138558644-222a3bcd-ea1d-46ec-918f-5033dd79b3ef.png"></img>

 In our example the chunks represent the building blocks of a miniature track for a model car.
 By changing the chunk images, one can adapt the data generator to their own self-driving task.
-Every chunk has its annotation.
-The chunk images need a consistent scale, size which has to be defined in the [config](CONFIG.md).
+The chunk images need a consistent scale and size which has to be defined in the [config](CONFIG.md).
 Additionally the images have to be undistorted and in the bird's-eye-view.

 ### overlays

-Images in this folder are randomly added to the camera images to enhance their variety.
-They serve as disturbing artefacts and do not affect the annotations of the images.
+Overlays are random distracting images which the data generator puts on the camera image to enhance the variety of the dataset.
+They serve as disturbing artefacts and do not affect the annotations of the images because they do not belong to a segmentation class.
+The user can add his own overlays inside the folder `overlays`.
-Further disurbing images may be inserted here.

 ### white_box

-Images in this folder are added to the camera images and the annotations using the `obstacle_class` defined in the config file.
-They represent objects that have to be classified by the network.
+The images in this folder are added to the camera images and the annotations using the `obstacle_class` defined in the config file.
+Compared to the overlays, they do affect the annotations of the images because they do belong to a segmentation class.
+Therefor they represent objects that have to be classified by the network.
 In our example the objects are obstacles.

 ### disturbances
 The generator is capable of creating various disturbing factors.